Thank you for signing up to Realhomes. You will receive a verification email shortly.

 The new Nordic style is very minimalist.
 But obviously, it’s not very realistic to live in a home that’s completely void of any un-aesthetically pleasing things, but that’s where clever storage comes in.
 You can create the illusion of a clean, uncluttered space, when in fact, open any cupboard and you’ll find a Pandora's Box of stuff.

 Image 1 of 3

 Sleek and natural

 Choose closed storage for your unsightly knick knacks and then invest in a sideboard, like these from Habitat (opens in new tab), to keep all your Nordic-approved decorations on show while you hide the rest.

 With new Nordic design ideas, you keep the colours minimal and let the furniture do the talking.
 Clean lines, simple structures and a dose of functionality pretty much sums up Nordic-style furniture, so make sure you choose pieces that reflect this.
 It’s pretty Mid-century in that sense, but whereas Mid-century style favours darker woods, Nordic style is all about the paler more natural finish.

 And there it is, the word you all knew was coming.
-This is by far the easiest way to add a dash of new Nordic design ideas to your home – dim the lights, grab a blanket and light all the candles you own.
-You could even go a step further and invest in a stove - we love a classic black wood burner but white or cream ones really embrace the simple Nordic look.
+This is by far the easiest way to add a dash of new Nordic design ideas to your home – choose the perfect lighting, grab a blanket, a cuppa, a book and light a candle for these looks.